santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Draft.md

 # Part 3: Using JTBD to Develop Your Own Product

 **Introduction**
-In today's information-rich world, individuals across all sectors struggle with the overwhelming volume of complex, technical content they must process daily.
-This challenge is particularly relevant for researchers, students, and authors who face dense, jargon-heavy academic literature that demands significant time and mental energy to comprehend effectively.
+In today's information-rich environment, professionals across sectors face the overwhelming challenge of processing technical writing efficiently.
+Researchers, students, and authors particularly struggle with dense, jargon-heavy academic literature that requires substantial cognitive resources to comprehend properly.

-AI offers an elegant solution by transforming how we interact with complex information.
+AI offers an elegant solution to this problem by transforming how we interact with complex information.
 Synapsis leverages this technology to convert dense technical content into engaging video summaries with clear language and dynamic visuals, making knowledge consumption faster and more effective.

 **Jobs and Goals:**
 To transform how users interact with complex information, Synapsis addresses two jobs that emerge when processing dense informational content.